JayWood/the-seo-framework/readme.txt

 Nobody has to know about the tools you've used to create your or someone else's website.
 A clean interface, for everyone.

-= Numbers don't lie =
+= Numbers don't lie, performance matters =
 Optimizing SEO is a fundamental process for any website.
 So we try to be non-intrusive with The SEO Framework.
 The SEO Framework is byte and process optimized on PHP level, with each update the optimization is improved when possible.
+Page rendering time matters in SEO.
+This is where we lay focus on.

 * This plugin is written with massive and busy (multi-)sites in mind.
-* This plugin is 125% to 184% faster compared to other popular SEO plugins.
+* This plugin is on average 1.25x to 1.84x faster compared to other popular SEO plugins.
-* This plugin consumes 161% more server resources than other popular SEO plugins in exchange for rendering performance. // var_dump retest this value.
+* This plugin consumes on average 1.51x more server resources than other popular SEO plugins in exchange for improved performance.
-* This plugin has 130% to 160% more database interactions in exchange for rendering performance.
+* This plugin has on average 1.30 to 1.60x more database interactions in exchange for improved performance.
-* And last but not least, this plugin has 100% fewer advertisements.
+* And last but not least, this plugin always has 100% fewer advertisements.
 Let's keep it that way.

-*Numbers may vary per installation and version.*
+*Numbers may vary per installation and version.
+Last checked: 14th May 2016*

 = Completely pluggable =
 The SEO Framework also features pluggable functions.
 All functions are active and can be called within the WordPress Loop.